Small Soldiers: Promotion

 In November 1997 (the month Small Soldiers began shooting) DreamWorks partnered with FreeZone, a youth-focused online platform, to create interactive websites for three of its upcoming films: Small Soldiers, Paulie, and Mouse Hunt.
 Mouse Hunt had completed shooting in July 1997 and would be released in December 1997, while Paulie had finished shooting the previous month and was in post-production, eventually being released in April 1998.
 The collaboration was intended to serve as an online promotional campaign, with each film receiving its own dedicated site featuring games, film clips, and contests.
 The website for Mouse Hunt was the first of the three to launch.

 Box office

 Small Soldiers opened in 2,539 theaters and earned $14 million on its opening weekend, ranking third behind Lethal Weapon 4 and Armageddon.
 At the end of its theatrical run, the film grossed $55.1 million in the United States and Canada and $16.6 million internationally, totaling in $71.8 million worldwide.

-Critical response

-On review aggregator Rotten Tomatoes, Small Soldiers has an approval rating of 52% based on 52 reviews, with an average rating of 6.10/10.
-The site's critical consensus reads, "Small Soldiers has plenty of visual razzle-dazzle, but the rote story proves disappointingly deficient in director Joe Dante's trademark anarchic spirit."
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Siskel & Ebert gave it Two Thumbs Down on their syndicated TV show.
-In his print review for The Chicago Sun-Times, Roger Ebert gave the film 2.5 out of 4 stars, saying the core concept was interesting and the effects were exceptionally good, but he was bothered by the fact Small Soldiers was essentially a violent action movie disguised as a family film: "The toys are presented as individuals who can think for themselves [...]
-For smaller children, this could be a terrifying experience."
-Caroline Westbrook of Empire gave the film 3 out of 5 stars and said: "It's Gremlins with toy soldiers, except not quite as dark or funny."